miveh/miveh/README.md

 ## 🌴 About Me:
-<h1 color=red >_I'm a back-end developer, developing with Django framework and maybe Django Rest.
+_I'm a back-end developer, developing with Django framework and maybe Django Rest.
 However, I'm interested in all the Python frameworks and even all the other backend programming languages.
-I have to say about foront-end programming, although I am not very interested, but sometimes I practice, Because it is both necessary and beautiful_ ✨  . </h1>
+I have to say about foront-end programming, although I am not very interested, but sometimes I practice, Because it is both necessary and beautiful_ ✨  .
 ## 🌴 What I know:
 <span><img src="https://user-images.githubusercontent.com/46049723/132345989-090ca28d-c4a6-453c-b71f-ffe3f6d96fee.png" width=30 height=30 align=center></span>
 <img src="https://user-images.githubusercontent.com/46049723/132349020-3323c299-bf19-4420-be5e-15e62c7df4b4.png" width=60 height=30 align=center>